newcastle-jr-botball/conditionals/README.md

   	}

 So, we're "evaluating" the part in parentheses - we call this the "expression".
 If that is true, then we continue inside the curly brackets.
+Otherwise, we skip what's in the curly brackets and continue on after that.